HeiDoc.net

 International Mail Forwarding

-To make global shopping easier, there is a number of service companies, who can receive your shipments in the same country as the Amazon branches, and forward them to any destination worldwide.
-These companies exist for all major Amazon markets (United States, European Union, Japan and China), and will gladly help you get your shipments.
-I have no personal experience with any of these companies, therefore I am not giving a particular recommendation here.
+To make global shopping easier, there is a number of service companies, who can receive your shipments in the same country as the Amazon branch you order from, and forward them to any destination worldwide.
+These companies exist for all major Amazon markets (United States, European Union, Japan and China), and will gladly help you to get hold of your shipments.
+I have no personal experience with any of these companies, except for Tenso, therefore I am not giving any other particular recommendation here.
 But for all mail forwarders, you can find some reviews in Google.
-Some of them even ship for lower cost than Amazon's own international delivery.
+Some of them even ship for less than Amazon's own international delivery rates.

 DVD and blu-ray Region Codes

-More information on region codes can be found on the Amazon UK site
+More information on region codes can be found on the Amazon.com site

 Electric Devices, Voltage and Plug Types